-Purpose: This policy for advisory boards/commissions (hereinafter "boards") will provide efficient and equitable rules of procedures for all board members and staff liaisons to follow and provide general information and recommendations about how the boards conduct Town business.
+Purpose: This policy for advisory boards/commissions (and for the Board of Adjustment to the extent not inconsistent with the Town's Land Use Ordinance) (hereinafter "boards") will provide efficient and equitable rules of procedures for all board members and staff liaisons to follow and provide general information and recommendations about how the boards conduct Town business. (amend.
+9-13-2022)